15 Best Things to Do in South Windsor (CT)

 South Windsor Arena

-The town’s hockey arena has been around since the early 70s, and even though it’s starting to show its age is still a serviceable place to hit the ice.
+The town’s hockey arena has been around since the early 70s.
+Even though it’s starting to show its age it is still a serviceable place to hit the ice.

-Check the South Windsor Arena website for details of public skate sessions (normally on Sunday), as well as stick time, hockey schools & camps, and special tuition for freestyle skating and learning the basics.
+Check the South Windsor Arena website for details of public skate sessions, as I’ve found that the times can be irregular.
+There’s also stick time, hockey schools & camps, and special tuition for freestyle skating and learning the basics.

-One of the arena’s best features is its pro shop, Hockey 1, which has been in business as long as the rink and is simply one of the best places in the state to buy your hockey gear.
+One of the arena’s best features is its pro shop, Hockey 1.
+This has been in business as long as the rink and is simply one of the best places in the state to buy your hockey gear.

 The snack bar also comes highly recommended, especially for its donuts.